picardjs/docs/guide/frameworks/default.md

     locals.root.unmount();
   },
   async unload() {},
+  async bootstrap() {},
   async stringify() {
     return renderToString(<Component {...props} />);
   },
 };
 ```

-In this example the `bootstrap` and `unload` functions remain unused.
+In this example the `load`, `unload`, and `bootstrap` functions remain unused.
 In general you might want to use them to start (or end) some loading process that is relevant for the given component.